sysbiolux/IDARE-QuickStart/README.md

 In general, links will be generated for all networks built on the same column, that share linking nodes.
 If you create additional subnetworks at a later stage, links to and from old networks will be created for all newly generated networks.

+You can see, that the labelling for ketoglutarate is much smaller than the labelling of any other measured metabolite.
+One potential reason is an increase in the glyoxylate shunt (visible in both the proteomics and gene expression of the enzymes involved in that pathway).